franklesniak/ads-b-setup/README.md

   - **Note:** Purchase the filtered preamp with the lug kit included.
   Lugs may make the device easier to mount in an enclosure and are easy enough to remove later if needed.
 - Another **weather/dust-proof enclosure** to encase the pre-amp and the antenna connections on it (not specified)
-- A **SMA male to N male** jumper cable, to connect the filtered pre-amp to the antenna: [Low Loss N Male to SMA Male Cable LMR-400 Coax in 12 Inch with Times Microwave Connectors with LF Solder](https://www.fairviewmicrowave.com/standard-n-male-sma-male-cable-lmr400-coax-fmc0102400lf-12-p.aspx)
+- A **SMA male to N male jumper cable**, to connect the filtered pre-amp to the antenna: [Low Loss N Male to SMA Male Cable LMR-400 Coax in 12 Inch with Times Microwave Connectors with LF Solder](https://www.fairviewmicrowave.com/standard-n-male-sma-male-cable-lmr400-coax-fmc0102400lf-12-p.aspx)
 - A premium **antenna** suitable for outdoor usage, like this large vertically-mounted one from DPD Productions: [ADS-B Vertical Outdoor Base Antenna (Standard 1090 MHz ES)](https://dpdproductions.com/collections/aviation-base-mobile-antennas/products/ads-b-vertical-outdoor-base-antenna)

 ## Required Hardware Accessories/Tools